 To display the Label Selector, choose View>Toolbars>Label Selector.
 The 'active' label is shown within the less than and greater than signs (<>) and also appears indented rather than raised.
 In the example above, "<Bookmark set>" is the active label.
-You can change the active label by Control clicking on any label.
+You can change the active label by Control clicking on any

-While working on your index, you can apply any of the nine labels to the current record in the data entry grid (or heading in Edit View) by clicking on the desired label.
+While working on your index, you can apply any of the nine labels to the current record in the grid (or heading in the Index Pane) by clicking on the desired label.
 Clicking again will remove the label since the label buttons act as a toggle.